Saturday, August 31, 2019

 Socio-Political Significance

-The Bayambang Station became a place that fostered social interaction among the majority of the townsfolk as it gathered people from all walks.
+The Bayambang Station became a place that fostered social interaction among the majority of the townsfolk as people from all walks gathered.
 The station was once a happy place for different people as the trains kept on loading and unloading their passengers amidst the chronic blaring of horns.

 Scientific Research